mvs-org/metaverse-vm-dapp-brrr/README.md

-# Metaverse Counter dApp
+# Metaverse Brrr dApp

 This dApp is an example for the interaction with the MetaverseVM browser extension and the Metaverse Blockchain smart contract virtual maching.
-It allows its users to connect to the browser extension, track the value of the counter contract and perform an increment function.
+It allows its users to connect to the browser extension, track the total supply of the brrr token and print as many as they want using the print function.

 ## Install dependencies